This article is currently under construction and is being expanded on a regular basis. |

 First, always enter a glob pattern here, followed by all the options to be applied.

-This is followed - with an indentation of one space - by a letter representing the desired status or function and finally a regular expression that is compared with each line of the log file.
+This is followed — with an indentation of one space — by a letter representing the desired state or function, and finally a regular expression that is compared with each line of the log file.

 With the above configuration, all new lines that have been added to the file /var/log/my.log

-since the last run of logwatch would be checked for the two patterns "a critical message" and "something that should only trigger a warning".
+since the last run of logwatch would be checked for the two patterns, a critical message

 .

-As all the options that you can specify in such a configuration file have already been explained in the section Configuration via agent bakery, only a list and reference follows here.
-Refer to the above section for an explanation.
+As all of the options that you can specify in such a configuration file have already been explained in the section Configuration via the Agent Bakery, only a list and brief description follows here.
+Refer to the above section for a detailed explanation.

 Option in logwatch.cfg